-Adviser receives discretionary authority from all clients at the outset of an advisory relationship to select the identity and amount of securities to be bought or sold, taking into account any tax or other restrictions dictated by the client.
-As of December 31, 2022, Adviser managed approximately \$6,450 billion in assets using the SEC's definition of regulatory assets under management and not including assets attributable to its Unified Managed Account programs.
+Adviser receives discretionary authority from all clients at the outset of an advisory relationship to select the identity and amount of securities to be bought or sold, considering any tax or other restrictions dictated by the client.
+As of December 31, 2023, Adviser managed approximately \$8,146 billion in assets using the SEC's definition of regulatory assets under management and not including assets attributable to its Unified Managed Account programs.